-I like to wear an apron to protect my clothes.
-And I also like an apron that doesn't have any pockets that can hide little bits of lye.
-So the best apron for soapmaking is this one here.
+Wear an apron to protect your clothes.
+And an apron that doesn't have any pockets that can hide little bits of lye is best.
+So the best apron for soapmaking is this one here on Amazon.
 It's just a plain adjustable apron that's comfy and easy to wash is the perfect choice.
-(I like the white one).

-I like to keep both on hand depending on what I need to wipe up.
-Always keep rags and paper towel handy just in case there is a spill that needs to be cleaned up right away.
-You don't want to be looking around for these!
-Check out these pink shop towels.
+Keep rags and paper towel handy just in case there is a spill that needs to be cleaned up right away.
+Check out these pink shop towels on Amazon.
 They work great and they are washable.

-I hope you found this list helpful!
+We hope you found this list of soapmaking equipment helpful!
 Please Pin this to your board so that you can find it again later.

 Comments will be approved before showing up.